RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 Prototype is able to sharing properties and method among their instances.
 Here we removed 2 methods from Point function and those 2 methods are attached into prototype object.
 Do you know Prototype object where it is come from ?

-Prototype is simple plain object which will create every time when object instanitate with 'new' keyword.
+Prototype is simple plain object which will create every time when object instantiate with 'new' keyword.
 By default it always points to Object.prototype.

 ```
 function Point(x,y){